DataDog/integrations-core/mcache/README.md

 ### Configuration

 1. Edit the `mcache.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
   See the [sample mcache.d/conf.yaml][2] for all available configuration options:

-    ```
+    ```yaml
       init_config:

       instances:
         - url: localhost  # url used to connect to the memcached instance
           port: 11212 # optional; default is 11211
       #    socket: /path/to/memcache/socket # alternative to url/port; 'dd-agent' user must have read/write permission
           options:
             items: false # set to true to collect items stats
             slabs: false # set to true to collect slabs stats
       #    tags:
       #    - optional_tag
     ```

 2. [Restart the Agent][3] to begin sending memcache metrics to Datadog.